 Make sure to look around my site for other breeds to consider!

 These chickens are also favored for backyard coops because of their beautiful black and white barred pattern across their feathers.
-They also have bright yellow legs and a rose comb not to be confused with Barred Plymouth Rocks that have a single comb.
+They also have bright yellow legs and a rose comb not to be confused with Barred Rocks that have an upright single comb.

 If you are looking for Dominique chicks, Cackle Hatchery specializes in a Dominique breeding program offering both bantams and straight-run chicks.